wangkua1/nemo-cvpr2023/README.md

 ```

-2. Conver the mp4 videos into frames.
+2. Convert the mp4 videos into frames (takes <3min).

 ```bash
 python -m scripts.video_to_frames